illinois-cs498gd/illinois-cs498gd.github.io/_assignments/mp2.md

 - These objects should be destroyed on collection, and the number collected should be displayed some where on the UI
 - The design of the level should specifically take into account the flight mechanic, the mechanic you created, and your enemy design

 As far as environmental and visual assets, you can use any of the provided, built in, or any other assets in your level creation.
+Feel free to work in the provided project or in your own new project.

 # Additional Submission Instructions
 In addition to usual instructions below, you should also submit a short written document, either pdf or docx format, explaining your process for designing your level.
 It should be at most a page long.
 It should explain how you went about the design process and how your design had to accommodate the new mechanic and enemy you created.